roykang75/AiVA-96-alexa-avs-sample-app-setup/README.md

     ( IMPORTANT NOTE: Don't respond to the second pop up until after you've logged in to your Amazon account.)
 ![](/assets/dragonBoard_alexa_step_3.png)

-- Run Chromium web browser and then paste URL(Ctrl + V) on clipboard
-- Input ENTER key and click on "ADVANCED".
+- Run Chromium web browser and then paste URL(Ctrl + V) on clipboard.
+Input ENTER key and click on "ADVANCED".
 ![](/assets/dragonBoard_alexa_step_4.png)

 - Click on "Proceed to localhost \(unsafe\)"